-If you’re brand new to the world of coding and web development, it makes sense to start by teaching yourself using all the free resources online.
+If you’re brand new to the world of coding and web development, it makes sense to start by teaching yourself using all the free learn-to-code resources online.

 Table of Contents

 Please note: all information, topics taught, etc., have been taken at time of updating (March 2022) and are definitely subject to change.
 Thanks!

 Stop waiting and start learning!
 Get my 10 tips on teaching yourself how to code.